 Oaktree Capital (OAK) is another stock I like.
 They focus on distressed debt, which isn’t that bad considering we live in a world were everybody spends money they don’t have.
 Target price is $50 and the stock trades at $40, but I think the intrinsic value could be as much as $61.
 Anyhow, it’s never bad to have a double-digit safety of margin.

-Hormel Foods Corp – they haven’t really experienced any boost in its share-price, even though they “earned” a lot of money.
+Hormel Foods Corp – they haven’t really experienced any boost in its share price, even though they “earned” a lot of money.
 When I read the transcript from the CFO and the CEO, my trust only got strengthened that this company is doing good choices.
-Not cheap at all, but I’m feel good if I get HRL close to $30-32.
+Not cheap at all, but I’m feeling good if I get HRL close to $30-32.

-I do like Kimberly-Clark (KMB), Medtronic, Omnicom, Equnix and Starbucks.
+I do like Kimberly-Clark (KMB), Medtronic, Omnicom, Equinix, and Starbucks.
 Most of these stocks are trading -5% to my target price, but whatever.
-As long as I don’t buy a super boring company selling toilet paper at a price to earnings ratio way above 30-40, it’s okey.
-A premium compared to the industry average is fine if the company has a moat or a specific goodwill which makes it able to beat its peers.
+As long as I don’t buy a super boring company selling toilet paper at a price to earnings ratio way above 30-40, it’s okay.
+A premium compared to the industry average is fine if the company has a moat or specific goodwill which makes it able to beat its peers.

-In the nordic market Nordea (the nordic bank) is trading at a price to book value close to 1.0 which is okey for one of the best banks in the world (ref stress tests).
-Veidekke (my largest holding) and even Kopparbergs is still trading at a good/fair price.
-There’s other companies worth mentioning, but I’m starting to feel my hangover, so I’ll leave it like this.
+In the Nordic market Nordea (the Nordic bank) is trading at a price to book value close to 1.0 which is okay for one of the best banks in the world (ref stress tests).
+Veidekke (my largest holding) and even Kopparbergs are still trading at a good/fair price.
+There are other companies worth mentioning, but I’m starting to feel my hangover, so I’ll leave it like this.